unibas-gravis/scalismo-microsite/website/docs/Tutorials/tutorial15.md

 ##### Related resources

-Week 3 of our [online course](https://shapemodelling.cs.unibas.ch/probabilistic-fitting-course/) on shape model fitting may provide some helpful context for this tutorial.
+Week 3 of our [online course](https://shapemodelling.cs.unibas.ch/probabilistic-fitting-course/) on shape model fitting may provide helpful context for this tutorial.

 To run the code from this tutorial, download the following Scala file:
 - [Tutorial15.scala](./Tutorial15.scala)